slowjud/FFT/README.txt

 * The ruby array passed in must be power of 2 in size.
 * The ruby array can only contain numbers.
-* Currently only works on 2D complex transforms.
+* Currently only works on 1D complex transforms (time series).
 * I need to add some error messages rather than failing silently.
+* I need to add some tests.

 == SYNOPSIS: